10 Best Data Aggregation Tools for 2026 for Your Business Needs

 • Tableau Explorer for exploring data with self-service analytics at $42 per user per month.

-• Tableau Creator for end-to-end analytics workflow at $75 per user per month.
+• Tableau Creator for an end-to-end analytics workflow at $75 per user per month.

 Suitable for: